David-Maura-Rodgers/David.Rodgers-html-css-Port.Proj/README.md

 ### Unfixed Bugs

-Not a bug as such, just a very small difference in the size of the sleeping woman image and the 2 images below (2 people exercising and woman meditating) This is likely due to the content being ina a flex layout.
+A very small, but noticeable difference in the size of the sleeping woman image and the 2 images below (two people exercising and woman meditating) This is likely due to the content being ina a flex layout.
 I have tried everything I know, looked at resources online and there seems to be no error or difference in the html or CSS controlling them.

+I then had to create the code below, which takes the first image and it's container to be unique - I changed the width of the viewport to 36 as opposed to 30 for the two images below it.
+Not ideal, but it does fix the issue.

+#circle-images-sleep {
+    position: relative;
+    width: 36vw;
+    height: 22vw;
+    overflow: hidden;
+    margin-left: 30px;
+}

+#sleep-circle {
+    height: 300px;
+    width: 300px;
+    border-radius: 50%;
+    border: navy solid 5px;
+    width: 90%;
+    height: 60%;
+    object-fit: cover;
+}

 ## Deployment